Saturday, 22 July 2023

 We walked into town – after relenting at Caerlaverock, the drizzle had returned – and found the Bank to be a large modern building stuffed with drinkers and diners.
 It was loud – Scottish bars are often louder than English bars – and that was not helped by the Hen Party in the corner.
 They became quieter when the serious eating started and we had left before the serious drinking begun.

 The Spanish tend to eat their main meal at lunchtime (2.30ish).
-Those choosing to eat out in the evening normally arrive at restaurants around 10pm, thus leaving an early spot for bars selling dinks and snacks on small plates.
+Those choosing to eat out in the evening normally arrive at restaurants around 10pm, thus leaving an early spot for bars selling drinks and snacks on small plates.
 The first Tapas bars in this country followed the Spanish template, but our earlier dining time means they have morphed into restaurants selling full meals, but on multiple small plates – three per average dinner.
 They have also forgotten their Spanish roots, our six plates had origins spread across Europe, Asia and the Caribbean; some were meaty, some fishy, some veggie, some spicy, some not.
 Each plate was a complete dish, the variety was fascinating and we enjoyed the experience far more than we had anticipated.

 The next day we drove home to Staffordshire.